iYassr/ReportingTool/README.md

 `$ git clone https://github.com/iYassr/ReportingTool.git`
 move folder 'Reporting Tool' into ' the cloned folder 'vagrant' - step 4 -

-5. Download the database
+5. Download the News Database
 You can find it here https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
 unzip the file and move content to the cloned folder 'vagrant' - step 4 -
-6. Run Vagrant Instance and ssh to it
+6. Run Vagrant Instance and SSH to it
 ```
 $ cd vagrant # cd to the cloned project folder
 $ vagrant up # wait until finished, it might take more that few minitus
 $ vagrant ssh # ssh to the already configured vm
 $ cd /vagrant
 ```
-7. import news database into postgres server
+7. Import News Database Into Postgresql Server
 ```
 $ psql -d news -f newsdata.sql # create tables and import data from newsdata.sql to news db
 ```
-8. Create used views using psql shell
+8. Create Used Views Using Psql Shell

 ```
 $ psql news # access news db from psql interactive shell